Iran says it is converting uranium, easing bomb fears

 Mehmanparast said Iran was ready to come to a “comprehensive agreement” with the IAEA if Tehran’s nuclear rights were recognized.
 Part of this agreement could include a visit to Parchin, he said.

-But Fereydoun Abbasi-Davani, head of the Atomic Energy Organisation of Iran, on Tuesday criticized the IAEA’s handling of documents related to Iran, signaling the continued mistrust between the agency and Tehran.
+But Fereydoun Abbasi-Davani, head of the Atomic Energy Organisation of Iran, on Tuesday criticised the IAEA’s handling of documents related to Iran, signaling the continued mistrust between the agency and Tehran.

 “Unfortunately their system is not sufficiently secure,” Abbasi-Davani said, according to the Iranian Students’ News Agency (ISNA).
 “They need to be more careful in their interactions with Iran.”